-ID Action Required Details Timing Responsibility Source of Requirement CNV 10 Site Inductions & Behavioural A site-specific induction will be provided to all site personnel, contractors, and sub-contractors with an emphasis on understanding and managing noise impacts from the work activities being undertaken.
-This will include the location of receivers, specific mitigation measures, site hours of operation, noise complaints procedure, etc. as well as the consequences of not complying with these mitigation measures.
-Construction Construction Construction Construction = Construction Construction Construction Environmental Manager or MCoA D42, Best Practice CNV 11 Behavioural Practices GLC will also educate workers on practices to reduce potential annoyance to adjacent residents and businesses, including enforcing the following behavioural practices on and around site: No swearing or unnecessary shouting or loud stereos/radios on site.
-No dropping of materials from height, throwing of metal items, and slamming of doors. delegate MCoA D42, Best Practice CNV 12 Building Surveys Condition surveys of buildings and structures near to the tunnel and excavations will be undertaken prior to the commencement of excavation at each site, where appropriate.
+ID Action Required Details Timing Responsibility Source of Requirement etc. as well as the consequences of not complying with these mitigation measures.

+GLC will educate workers on best practices to reduce potential annoyance to adjacent residents and businesses including enforcing the following behavioural practices on and around site: No swearing or unnecessary shouting or loud stereos/radios on site.
+CNV 10 No dropping of materials from height, throwing of metal items, and slamming of doors.
+Best Practice This may be communicated via a variety of means at the discretion of GLC dependent on the activity, site and or risk, such as pre- starts, toolbox talks, OOHW Permits etc CNV 11 Building Surveys Condition surveys of buildings and structures near to the tunnel and excavations will be undertaken prior to the commencement of excavation at each site, where appropriate.
 For heritage buildings and structures the surveys would consider the heritage values of the structure in consultation with a heritage specialist.
-Prior to Construction Environmental Manager or delegate MCoA D60, REMM NV16, NV17 CNV 13 Noise monitoring will be undertaken within the first month of work and periodically throughout the construction period and cover the range of Construction MCoA C16
+Prior to Construction Structural Engineer or suitably qualified persons MCoA D60, REMM NV16, NV17